mozman/ezdxf/docs/source/tutorials/simple_drawings.rst

     doc = ezdxf.new('R2010')  # create a new DXF R2010 drawing, official DXF version name: 'AC1024'

-    msp = doc.modelspace()  # add new entities to the model space msp.add_line((0, 0), (10, 0))  # add a LINE entity
+    msp = doc.modelspace()  # add new entities to the modelspace msp.add_line((0, 0), (10, 0))  # add a LINE entity
     doc.saveas('line.dxf')

-New entities are always added to layouts, a layout can be the model space, a paper space layout or a block layout.
+New entities are always added to layouts, a layout can be the modelspace, a paperspace layout or a block layout.

 .. seealso::